 Jennifer is a Chartered Psychologist and Senior Fellow of the Higher Education Academy.
 She has a BSc (combined Hons) in Psychology with Criminology and Master's Degrees in both Forensic Psychology and Investigative Psychology.
 She has previously served in the Metropolitan Police Service as a Police Constable and has successfully passed the National Investigators Exam (NIE).
 As an academic, Jennifer has extensive experience of teaching in Higher Education across criminology and psychology modules at both undergraduate and postgraduate level and has successfully published in the area of terrorism and counterterrorism.

 Elizabeth qualified as a solicitor in 1988 in a central London firm on Harley Street W1, Sears Tooth and Co.
 After four years as an Assistant Solicitor, she set up her own firm.
 Elizabeth built a thriving practice specialising in Real Estate and has always had a keen interest in helping people fulfil their potential.
-In 2000, Elizabeth sold her practice and joined ULaw as a tutor.
+In 2000, Elizabeth sold her practice and joined ULaw as a lecturer.
 Elizabeth teaches on the LLB, GDL and LPC.

 Luke completed his BA undergraduate degree in Criminology at the University of Leicester in 2013, graduating with First Class Honours.
 This was followed by MSc in Criminology, Criminal Justice and Social Research at the University of Surrey, for which he achieved Distinction.
 Luke worked for two years as a researcher at the Institute for Public Safety, Crime and Justice where he sought to translate empirical research findings into policy and practice across a range of criminal justice agencies, before returning to the University of Surrey to undertake his PhD.
 Luke’s doctoral research explores the response of the criminal justice system, namely the police and probation service, to LGBT hate crime.
 During this time, he has also undertaken a range of other projects, whilst working as a researcher for GALOP, exploring the victimisation of LGBT people online and the needs and experiences of LGBT victims of crime.